neuropoly/intranet.neuro.polymtl.ca/_sources/edi/edi.md

 # Equity | Diversity | Inclusion

 NeuroPoly is deeply committed to equity, diversity and inclusion (EDI).
-Accordingly, we encourage lab members to explore the literature regarding EDI, consult relevant educational materials, and to raise these topics for discussion during group meetings!
+Accordingly, we encourage lab members to explore the literature regarding EDI, consult relevant educational materials, and to raise these topics for discussion during group meetings.
 Below you will find a list of resources/materials.
 If you come across others that you would like to see listed here, please add them by editing this page on GitHub.

 ## Harvard Implicit Association Test